supertypeai/articles/articles/twitter-sentiment-analysis-part-2.md

 ### Reading the Dataset

-The original dataset contains the following columns: username, date, tweet, and sentiment.
+The <u>[original dataset](https://github.com/tmtsmrsl/TwitterSentimentAnalyzer/blob/main/dataset/labeled_tweets.csv)</u> contains the following columns: username, date, tweet, and sentiment.
 We will only use the tweet and sentiment columns for our purpose.

 ```python